[polygrainsynth] is a ready-to-use, OSC-addressable polyphonic

 the 'filter_freq.' slider controls the low-pass cutoff frequency for

-the enveloped filter; the 'Q' slider controls filter resonance, with the added
+the enveloped filter; the 'Q' slider controls filter resonance.

 the 'detune' value transposes the input frequency, in cents.
 This is a very useful